suncoast-devs/handbook/assignments/react-octocats/reactified-octocats.md

 # React-ify Octocats

-Octodex is a fun way to celebrate a powerful tool we use for development.
+The Octodex is a fun way to celebrate a powerful tool we use for development.
 In that same spirit, recreate [this site](https://octodex.github.com/)

 You'll identify the main `Component`s on the page and create React components for each, breaking down those `Component`s into smaller ones as needed.